wenwenmin/SpaCRD/README.md

 The Xenium Human Breast Cancer dataset (XeHBC) can be found at: [https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast](https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast).

 The 10X Visium Human Breast Cancer dataset (ViHBC) are available in: [https://zenodo.org/records/10437391](https://zenodo.org/records/10437391).

+## Pre-trained mode UNI
+Given the outstanding performance of large pre-trained general-purpose foundation models in clinical tasks, we use UNI as the backbone feature extractor.
+Before using SpaCRD, you need to apply to UNI for permission to access the model weights: [https://huggingface.co/mahmoodlab/UNI](https://huggingface.co/mahmoodlab/UNI).
+Please follow these steps to integrate UNI into the pipeline:
+- Log in to Hugging Face and obtain your **access token**.
+- Paste your token into the corresponding line of code in UNI_histology_extractor.py: